Scan Storage Devices before Enabling

 Most companies rely on million dollar contracts with software developers who design software to protect their software, McAfee, Symantec and many other security software developers have shifted focus more on intrusion prevention and less on anti-viruses for today’s malware have gotten to a level of sophistication that they can self-modify themselves to elude anti-virus programs of the past.
 Integrating encryption and other security provisions into the software itself may take longer but it would provide a level of security that hackers would not find easy to break.
 Education is the key and knowledge is power, so giving the next generation of developers the knowledge to incorporate security greatly increases the level of power over these malicious programs and the hackers who make them.

-Categories: General, IT Security Basics, News, Programming, Real-World Issues, Security Policies
+Filed Under: General, IT Security Basics, News, Programming, Real-World Issues, Security Policies Tagged With: Bottom's-Up Security, Development, security

 OS Updates, Patches and Service Packs – What they’re not telling you (Part 2)